preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 In this example this is used (mandatopry) to set which part of the organization this site will be used for.
 See for example this page for more information about properties: :doc:`Properties </admin-settings/tenant-settings/properties/index>`

-7. As the next step, site Owners and Members can be added:
+7. As the next step, site owners and members can be added:

 .. image:: create-site-2-member-v7.png

-At least one administrator is mandatory, but it's recommended there should be at least two owners (administrators) of a Teamwork.
-Normally there should only be a few, though, as site owners has extensive permissions to the Teamwork's settings.
+At least one administrator is mandatory, but it's recommended there should be at least two owners (administrators) of a teamwork.
+Normally there should only be a few, though, as site owners has extensive permissions to the teamwork's settings.

 Members can be added now or later.